 Delve beneath the surface, and there’s a world of weirdness to discover in Melbourne.
-Take a walk on the wild side with 12 offbeat things to do in the city.
+Take a walk on the wild side with these offbeat attractions.

 Get chased by zombies